ABOUT THE AUTHOR

 In 2024, my focus is breathing new life into the series.
 I can’t wait to share more tales from Elizabeth’s world of modern murders, ancient mysteries and forgotten women’s history.

-Five years down the track, a reboot of the series may look a little different, but rest assured that Dr Pimms’ stories will always include skeletons - of the real and the closet kind - ancient civilisations, and Elizabeth’s gang of archaeologist and librarian sleuths.
+More than five years down the track, a reboot of the series will look a little different, but rest assured that Dr Pimms’ stories will always include skeletons - of the real and the closet kind - ancient civilisations, and Elizabeth’s gang of archaeologist and librarian sleuths.

 Copies of the first three books in the Dr Pimms series are still available directly from L.J.
-Please note that it may be some time until the next book in the series is released.
+Please note that the first book in the rebooted series is due for release in 2026.
 As a reboot, it may not follow on directly from the end of Egyptian Enigma.

 AUSTRALIAN RURAL NOIR